yurt-page/documentation/chat_and_messenger.md

 * [Tox](https://en.wikipedia.org/wiki/Tox_(protocol)) P2P E2E DHT
 * Own XMPP server.
 We may try [Prosody](https://prosody.im/) on OpenWrt router.
 * Own Matrix server: written in Python and too heavy with the only advantage that it has good clients e.g. Element.io.
-* IRC.
-No.
-* [FChat](https://github.com/stokito/pidgin-fchat) a simple(st) UDP based chat for local network.
+* [FChat](https://github.com/stokito/pidgin-fchat) a simple(st) UDP based chat for local network without a server.
 The only one in its class.
 * [NileshTrivedi/family](https://github.com/nileshtrivedi/family) A messaging app for closed, trusted groups.
 Outdated but has good design principles.
 * Anything web based: WebRTC+WebSockets.
 Needs for some TLS certificate.

+A best comparision of secure chats https://bkil.gitlab.io/secuchart/